-Required of all reading candidates.
-Prerequisites: EDU 541, 542, 543

-Candidates will evaluate children who have been referred for reading difficulties.
+Required of all Reading candidates.
+Prerequisites: EDU 541, 542, 543, 545 Candidates will evaluate children who have been referred for reading difficulties.
 They will plan and implement a remedial program for the children.
 (75 hours of clinical experience required.)

-EDU 545 RESEARCH IN LITERACY EDUCATION
+EDU 545 RESEARCH IN LITERACY EDUCATION 3 credit hours

-Required of all reading candidates.
-Prerequisites: EDU 541, 542

-This course is a study of a variety of research methods in literacy education with emphasis on research designed by teachers to be conducted in classrooms.
+Required of all Reading candidates.
+Prerequisites: EDU 541, 542 This course is a study of a variety of research methods in literacy education with emphasis on research designed by teachers to be conducted in classrooms.
 The course will include an overview of current reading research in areas such as comprehension, vocabulary instruction, word recognition, and writing.
+3 credit hours

-EDU 546 CHILD AND ADOLESCENT LITERATURE

-Required of all reading candidates
+EDU 546 CHILD AND ADOLESCENT LITERATURE Required of all Reading candidates